AmeliaFannin/AmeliaFannin.github.io/index.md

 ---
 ####About Me

- Almost three years ago I began my transition from a career in classical music to programming.
-I started on the front-end, learning a javascript, html, and css but soon also became interested in ruby and python.
-I've always loved puzzles, but things got serious when I found myself coding solutions to math and logic problems just for fun.
-The strategies that I used to become an expert musician - study, critique, and practice - are just as relevant when learning programming.
+ I am looking for an opportunity to join a team and gain experience with large scale projects.
+My gardening apps for iOS and Android have sold almost 300 copies, and I'll be releasing app #5 any day now.
 I have created web apps in Rails, Sinatra, and Flask, solved the first 58 Project Euler problems in a variety of languages, and am comfortable working in the command line.
-My most recent freelance work - iOS and Android apps for gardeners - have sold over 200 copies.
 I learn quickly - I read the docs, sift through stack-overflow, ask questions, and test things out.
-I am looking for new challenges, the open exchange of ideas, and the camaraderie of colleagues.
+No computer science degree here, but the strategies that I used to become an expert orchestral musician - study, critique, and practice - are just as relevant when learning programming.

 <div class="col">
-  <h3>Code Samples</h3>
+  <h3>Projects and Code Samples</h3>
   <ul>
     <li>
       <a href="https://itunes.apple.com/us/developer/katherine-martin/id970091990" target="_blank">Skippy's Garden Vegetable Planting Calendars</a>